The House of the Devil (1896 film): Reception

 In the book Universal Monsters: Origins, Christopher Ripley writes, "If Méliès was shooting for terror, he fell short of the mark.
 Initially the film was amusing to its audience, rather than terror-inducing...
 What was also notable about the film was Méliès' use of cinematography to morph characters into other characters.
 Though technology did not exist to create such visuals, Méliès used limited tools and his imagination to create a relatively impressive production."

-Loss
+Rediscovery

-The only known copy was bought at a junk shop in the 1930s-40s in Christchurch, New Zealand but not recognized until 1985.
+The only known copy was bought at a junk shop in the 1930s-40s in Christchurch, New Zealand, but not recognized for what it was until 1985.